Unboxed-Software/solana-course/content/token22-metadata.md

 );
 ```

-Now we can initilize our metdata with the `createInitializeInstruction`.
+Now we can initialize our metadata with the `createInitializeInstruction`.
 We pass in all of our NFT metadata except for our `tokenAdditionalMetadata`, this is covered in our next step.

 ```typescript
 // 5.
 Initialize the metadata inside the mint